aollivierre/Exchange/Guides/1-Best.md

    - **Download the Exchange Management Tools:**
      - Obtain the latest version of the **Exchange Server 2019 Setup** files from Microsoft's official site.

-     - **Note:** You don't need to install Exchange Server; you'll extract and install only the management tools.
+     - > 🔔 **Note:** You don't need to install Exchange Server Mailbox Server role during Exchange installation; you'll extract and install only the management tools which will install Exchange Management Shell (EMS) and other Exchange related tools but it will not include Exchange Admin Center (EAC) which is the management Web UI as that one is installed if you install the Mailbox server role.
+EMS won't connect unless there is a mailbox server role enabled Exchange Server available but the EMS will allow you to use the lightweight PowerShell Module/Snap-In

    - **Extract and Install Management Tools:**
      - Run the Exchange Server setup with the `/IAcceptExchangeServerLicenseTerms` and `/InstallManagementTools` switches.